nfarima/extended-recycler-adapter/README.md

 **dataSource**:

 sets the method (functional interface) that returns a collection of items (of MODEL type) that will be used as a dataset for the RecyclerView

+### 2.1 Terminal (The adapter will not be attached until a terminal method is invoked)
+**vertical()**
+Assigns a vertical LinearLayoutManager to the RecyclerView and builds this adapter

+**horizontal()**
+Assigns a horizontal LinearLayoutManager to the RecyclerView and builds this adapter

+**grid(int columnCount)**
+Assigns a GridLayoutManager with the specified column count and builds this adapter

+**custom(RecyclerView.LayoutManager layoutManager)**
+Assigns the passed LayoutManager and builds this adapter